 Louisiana State University

-Louisiana State University: “I enjoyed the paralegal program at LSU.
+Student Review: “I enjoyed the paralegal program at LSU.
 It allowed me to initially choose between studying part-time for 30 months total or full-time through the course of one year.
 I studied for the year period and was prepared to enter my field of study after this time.
 My specific area of concentration focused on briefing legal opinions and forming legal documents myself.
 I especially liked the required intern program offered through LSU which got me into an internship at the organization where I currently work.
-Overall, I believe that though some things could have been improved upon, such as the required, necessary, court day, but it was a very effective, informative course.” -Student at Louisiana State University
+Overall, I believe that though some things could have been improved upon, such as the required, necessary, court day, though it was a very effective, informative course.” -Student at Louisiana State University

-1. National Center for Education Statistics: https://nces.ed.gov/collegenavigator/
+1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/